oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 ```
 We see that all of the pods are now the original replica set version, and there are no pods in the new one.

-- If we check this by going to the status we can see the rollback has worked (remember to replace the IP address with the one for your service) :
+- If we check this by going to the status we can see the rollback has worked (remember to replace <external IP> with the one for your service) :
-  -  `curl -i -k -X GET https://987.123.456.789/sf/status`
+  -  `curl -i -k -X GET https://<external IP>/sf/status`

 ```
 HTTP/2 200